ishaankejriwal/responsible-ai-content/README.md

     - The content you see below will have blanks.
 This may be because it was outside of the scope of a specific workgroup focus, because the domain was added after content development, or because information still needs to be added.
 We welcome these additions from our community and other domain experts.
     - Content that is included was agreed upon by workgroup members and leads (see [GOVERNANCE.md](./GOVERNANCE.md) and [CONTRIBUTING.md](./CONTRIBUTING.md)).

+## CHAI GitHub Standard Operating Procedures

+Please read [GOVERNANCE.md](./GOVERNANCE.md) and [CONTRIBUTING.md](./CONTRIBUTING.md) to learn more about our contributing guidelines and standard operating procedures for open-source projects.

 ## Disclaimer